 Avner Wishnitzer was born on Kibbutz Schiller near Rehovot.
-Where he grew up, serving as a combatant was considered not only a patriotic duty but also a personal test; and as his conscription date approached, Avner chose to serve in the IDF’s special forces.
-After passing the tests and finishing his training, Avner served as a combatant and completed his compulsory service in 1998.
-Throughout both his childhood and his military service he had no contact with Palestinians, and was not exposed in any way to the realities of military rule in the West Bank.
+Where he grew up, serving in the army was considered not only a patriotic duty but also a personal test.
+As his conscription date approached, Avner chose to serve in the IDF’s special forces.
+He was admitted into a very prestigious unit, and was extraordinarily proud.

-The second Intifada changed the way he perceived things: He felt that the common impression it left in Israeli society was too simplistic, and that the story could not be so one-dimensional.
-Avner wanted to see the reality in his own eyes, without mediation.
-For the first time in his life, he joined political activities in the West Bank, there he encountered the reality of military rule — not as a passenger looking out of the vehicle window, or as broken images on the news; but this time, as a faces and names, as a complete existence.
+The second Intifada changed the way he perceived things: he felt that the impression it left in Israeli society was too simplistic, and that the story could not be so one-dimensional.
+Avner wanted to see the reality with his own eyes.
+He joined in political activities in the West Bank, and there he encountered the reality of military rule for the first time.
+He was no longer a passenger looking out of the vehicle window, or simply watching broken images on the news; this time, he had faces and names.